xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2021-12-21-giraffe-and-di.md

 However, if you `dotnet run` the site, and use `curl` you will see `hello world 100` returned.

-This proves the configuration is loaded and read, however, it isn't used by the tests - simply because the `appsettings.json` file isn't part of the tests.
+This proves the configuration is loaded and read, however, it isn't used by the tests - because the `appsettings.json` file isn't part of the tests.
 You could copy the file into the tests and that would solve the problem, but if you wanted different values for the tests you could create your own appsettings.json file for the tests